-Different Kinds of Pasta Hold Different Types of Sauce
+Different Types of Pasta Hold Different Types of Sauce

-Sometimes a chef may choose a certain shape of pasta because of the way it looks.
-When a meal is finished, its appearance contributes to the appeal.
-For example, corzetti is a small flat noodle with a stamped design.
-They make a big impact on a finished meal.
+Sometimes, chefs choose a specific type of pasta because of the way it looks.
+Visual presentation is just as important as the way your food tastes and smells.
+For example, corzetti is a small flat noodle with a stamped design that can give a fancy dish some additional visual flair.
 Likewise, small round pasta looks better in a bowl of soup than large bulky elbows or rotini.